Speaking Engagements

 Center for Play Therapy Multicultural Webinar Series

-This presentation was for the Center for Play Therapy’s Multicultural Webinar Series and was open to play therapists across the country.
-This presentation discussed clinical implications for working with Middle Eastern children and families.
+This presentation for play therapists explored clinical considerations and best practices for working with Middle Eastern children and families.

 -